sAurangzaib/Portfolio/README.md

 * Payment gateways

 ### Note ###
-This app isn't available on app-store yet.
+This app isn't available on the app store yet.

 <p align="center">
 <img src="https://github.com/sAurangzaib/Portfolio/blob/main/images/Circl/1.png" width="150"  title="Feeds Screen">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/sAurangzaib/Portfolio/blob/main/images/Circl/2.png" width="150" title="My Items">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/sAurangzaib/Portfolio/blob/main/images/Circl/3.png" width="150" title="iPad version">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/sAurangzaib/Portfolio/blob/main/images/Circl/4.png" width="150" title="iPad version">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/sAurangzaib/Portfolio/blob/main/images/Circl/5.png" width="150" title="iPad version">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/sAurangzaib/Portfolio/blob/main/images/Circl/6.png" width="150" title="iPad version">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/sAurangzaib/Portfolio/blob/main/images/Circl/7.png" width="150" title="iPad version">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/sAurangzaib/Portfolio/blob/main/images/Circl/8.png" width="150" title="iPad version">
 </p>

 # [RevBits-ZTN – Zero trust network](https://apps.apple.com/us/app)

-This is all about cybersecurity products, the main theme of the App is to provide zero trust network access to the users.
-For the Product we maintain web-site and mobile App for iOS and android as well.
+This is all about cybersecurity products, the main theme of the App is to provide zero-trust network access to the users.
+For the Product, we maintain the website and mobile app for iOS and Android as well.
 Users can handle their own user domain.
-Initially when a user registers by using any domain’s email, the first user will be the Admin of it’s network and after that all the entries of that particular domain will be considered as users.
+Initially, when a user registers by using any domain’s email, the first user will be the Admin of its network and after that, all the entries of that particular domain will be considered as users.
 Admin can manage their users and also watch their activities as well.
-On the mobile side users will be able to register, login and authenticate himself/ herself.
+On the mobile side, users will be able to register, log in, and authenticate themselves.

 ## In the App we covered the following authentications ##
 * Face-ID/Touch-ID (Show anyone of them according to device capabilities) OTP